ooexiaoo/onlinegarden/src/site/notes/📚 Books/$100M Offers.md

 ---
-I have a saying I use to train sales teams “The pain is the pitch.”
+I have a saying I use to train sales teams, “The pain is the pitch.”
 If you can articulate the pain a prospect is feeling accurately, they will almost always buy what you are offering. — location: [557](kindle://book?action=open&asin=B099QVG1H8&location=557)
 { #ref-431}